machinekoder/Machinekit-FDM-Standard/GCode.md

 Probes the bed at a specified number of point points (usually 3-4).

 ### [G29.1](./subroutines/g29_1.ngc): Set Z probe head offset
-Example: `G30.1 X30 Y20 Z0.5`
+Example: `G29.1 X30 Y20 Z0.5`

 Set the offset of the Z probe head.
 The offset will be subtracted from all probe moves.

+### [G29.2](./subroutines/g29_2.ngc): Set Z probe head offset calculated from toolhead position
+Example: `G29.2 Z0.0`

+Set the offset of the Z probe head.
+The offset will be subtracted from all probe moves.
+The calculated value is derived from the distance of the toolhead from the current axis zero point.

+The user would typically place the toolhead at the zero point of the axis and issue the G29.2 command.

 ### [G30](./subroutines/g30.ngc): Single Z Probe
 Example: `G30 X10 Y0`

 In its simplest form probes bed at current XY location.

-If a Pn field is specified the probed X, and Y values are saved as point n on the bed for calculating the offset plane.
-Generally n is 0, 1, or 2.
-If X, or Y values are specified (e.g. `G30 P1 X20 Y50`) then those values are used instead of the machine's current coordinates.
+If X, or Y values are specified (e.g. `G30 X20 Y50`) then those values are used instead of the machine's current coordinates.
 The combination of these options allows for the machine to be moved to points using G1 commands, and then probe the bed, or for the user to position the nozzle interactively and use those coordinates.
 The user can also record those values and place them in a setup GCode file for automatic execution.

-### [G30.1](./subroutines/g30_1.ngc): Set Z probe point
-Example: `G30.1 P1 X30 Y40.5`

-Set the points at which the bed will be probed to compensate for its plane being slightly out of horizontal.
-The P value is the index of the point (indices start at 0) and the X and Y values are the position to move extruder 0 to to probe the bed.
-An implementation should allow a minimum of three points (P0, P1 and P2).
-This just records the point coordinates; it does not actually do the probing.
-See G32.

 ## MCodes
 Machinekit supports a number of FDM specific MCodes inspired by the [RepRap MCodes](http://reprap.org/wiki/G-code).
 These codes are implemented using remapping.
 If you are interested in developing your own Machinekit based 3D printer take a look at the [remap file](remap.ini).